 - Opuntia humifusa

 Have fun and mix up these tough succulents.
-Intermingling them with grasses and other perennial plants can create quite a year around spectacle with no worries that your succulents won’t survive the next harsh winter.
+Intermingling them with grasses and other perennial plants can create quite a year-round spectacle with no worries that your succulents won’t survive the next harsh winter.